The simple answer is, in most cases, yes.

 For a more detailed discussion of this issue, please see our Lease Tip, Negotiating Lease Audit Rights

-Alliance Partner American Bar Association blog BOMA building occupancy CAM Commercial Investment Real Estate Magazine Commercial Real Estate Investment Magazine Common Area Maintenance CoreNet CPA Certification Duke Long FASB Grant Thornton Grossing Up Gross Up IASB Jason Sanquist Landlord Lease Accounting Lease Audit lease auditing Lease Management Software Lou Ferro Marc Betesh Michael Meyer Operating Expenses Pass-throughs Podcast Press Release PRG-Schultz PRGX Profit Recovery Property & Probate Magazine real estate operating expenses Real Estate Tax Retail SIOR Speaking Strategies Timing Twitter vacancy visual lease website
+Alliance Partner American Bar Association blog BOMA building occupancy CAM Commercial Investment Real Estate Magazine Commercial Real Estate Investment Magazine Common Area Maintenance CoreNet CPA Certification Duke Long FASB Grant Thornton Grossing Up Gross Up IASB Jason Sanquist KBA Landlord Lease Accounting Lease Audit lease auditing Lease Management Software Lou Ferro Marc Betesh Michael Meyer Operating Expenses Pass-throughs Press Release PRG-Schultz PRGX Profit Recovery Property & Probate Magazine real estate operating expenses Real Estate Tax Retail SIOR Speaking Strategies Timing Twitter vacancy visual lease website